bensnyde/cp2zim/README.md

 cp2zim
 ======

-Seamless Cpanel to Zimbra email migration script.
+Seamless Cpanel to Zimbra email migration script

 This script will generate all of the commands necessary for a seemless migration of email accounts from a WHM/Cpanel server to a Zimbra Mail server.
 The output can then be executed in batch.

-Requires WHM root access.
+Requires access to root user on WHM and zimbra user on Zimbra.

-<b>This script will temporarily change all Cpanel account passwords.</b> Verify the integrity of system and account backups prior to execution!
+<b>This script will temporarily change all Cpanel account passwords.</b>

+<i>Important:</i> Verify the integrity of both system and account backup archives prior to execution!

 Tested on WHM 11.40 and Zimba Community 8.0.5.